dustyroom-studio/quibli-doc/_docs/foliage-generator.md

 - **Particle Scale Variance** Randomness of scale applied to each individual _Particle_.
 - **Particles** A number of _Particles_ to generate.
 In other words, this parameter sets how many of the branches the plant will have.
 - **Offset Along Normal** ‘Inflate’ the mesh by moving each _Particle_ along the _Carrier Mesh_ normal by this value.
+- **Fraction of Particles** Defines which particles offset is applied to.
+The value of 1 means all particles are offset.
+Useful to create branches that stick out of the general foliage shape.
+This parameter is grayed out when _Offset Along Normal_ is at the value of 0 — as soon as you change the latter, the former will become available for tweaking.
 - **One Normal Per Particle** If enabled, the vertices within each _Particle_ will have the same normal values.

 **TIP.** _One Normal Per Particle_ parameter is useful to hide plane intersections.